-In order to save as many lives as possible in the event of a disaster, it is important for each person to protect himself or herself, and that everyone help the people who are around them.
+In order to save as many lives as possible in the event of a disaster, it is important for each person to protect himself or herself, that is "self-help", and that everyone help the people who are around them, that is "cooperation".
 However, there are issues that must be solved, such as nonparticipation of younger generations in the disaster preparedness activities in Tokyo, people without a close connection with neighbors, and the opinion of women not being adequately heard in evacuation center operations due to few women involved in disaster prevention.

-This is why TMG is supporting efforts to train human resources in local disaster prevention, in cooperation with municipalities and related agencies, with a view to improving local resilience building by nurturing female disaster prevention personnel who can play an active role in disaster prevention activities in the event of a disaster.
+This is why TMG is supporting efforts to train human resources in local disaster prevention, in cooperation with municipalities and related agencies, and providing support to disaster preparedness civic organizations with a view to improving local disaster resilience by nurturing female disaster prevention personnel who can play an active role in evacuation/rescue activities in the event of a disaster.